Framework for phase transitions between the Maxwell and Gibbs constructions: Simulating transitions between Maxwell and Gibbs constructions

 The ground state of matter is obtained by minimizing the energy density $\ep$ with respect to the remaining free variables [except the baryon density $\nb$ being that we want to retain it as a free variable for the purposes of studying neutron-star matter (NSM)]: \\ (a) The usual condition for neutron strong equilibrium results from minimization with respect to the neutron fraction, $y_n$.

-(b) Minimization with respect to the proton fraction $y_p$ leads to a condition which combines proton strong- and electron EM equilibrium.
-These two are no longer independent as a result of our having over-specified the system.
+(b) Minimization with respect to the proton fraction $y_p$ leads to a condition that combines proton strong and electron electromagnetic equilibrium.
+These two are no longer independent as a result of our having overspecified the system.

 By combining Eqs.~(\ref{muneq}) and (\ref{mupeq}), we find